What can Intercom's £100M bet teach PE Operators?.

 2. Be Prepared for Short-Term Pain — Losing $1.20 per resolution while investing $100M requires enormous conviction.
 Make sure your board understands and supports the investment timeline.

 3. Cultural Transformation is Non-Negotiable — 40% turnover sounds brutal, but it may be necessary.
-AI transformation isn't just about technology — it's about building organisations that can adapt to accelerating change.
+The technology shift only works if the organisation can absorb it.

 4. Focus Your Bets — Not every company can or should follow Intercom's playbook.
 Choose your AI bucket based on competitive position, resources, and exit strategy.